 The Johnsonville Christmas Parade and Festival is held each year in early December.
-The 2017 parade will be at 3 p.m. on a Saturday in December on Broadway Street in Johnsonville.
-The exact date has not been determined yet.
+The 2017 parade was held on a Saturday, December 2 on Broadway Street in Johnsonville.
 The parade includes bands, cartoon characters, television and radio personalities, numerous large floats, and of course Santa Claus.

 The Johnsonville Heritage Festival is traditionally held the third weekend in May at Venters Landing (formerly Witherspoon’s Ferry, the site where General Francis Marion received his commission).